opconWizard/opcon-docs/docs/job-types/ibm-i.md

 - **Remote System** (Required): Defines the name of the remote system.
     The remote system name must not exceed 255 characters.
-  - Field value extensions: The IBM i \"FTP\" command keywords not already used by the OpCon job can be added to the Remote System name to alter how the FTP connection will be managed.
+  - Field value extensions: The IBM i "FTP" command keywords not already used by the OpCon job can be added to the Remote System name to alter how the FTP connection will be managed.

-        To add FTP command keywords, type the IBM i Agent\'s \"job parameters separator character\" after the Remote System name, then type or paste the FTP command keywords and their values.
+        To add FTP command keywords, type the IBM i Agent's "job parameters separator character" after the Remote System name, then type or paste the FTP command keywords and their values.
         The total characters typed into the Remote System name cannot exceed 255 characters.

-        An explanation of the Agent\'s command parameters separator character may be found under [Extending the IBM i Call Command         with Special Parameters](https://help.smatechnologies.com/opcon/agents/ibmi/latest/Files/Agents/IBM-i/Configuration.md#Extendin)
+        An explanation of the Agent's command parameters separator character may be found under [Extending the IBM i Call Command         with Special Parameters](https://help.smatechnologies.com/opcon/agents/ibmi/latest/Files/Agents/IBM-i/Configuration.md#Extendin)
         .